MurphyRP/DSESpark_day1/README.md

 3) How many 'sites' are in 'CA'?

+4) What states are in the table?

-4) What is the highest site in 'CA'?
+4) What is the highest site in (in this small set) 'AZ'?

+    You don't need this but...
+    ``` select * from bootcamp.us_locations where state_alpha = 'AZ' order by elevation_in_ft desc limit 1;```

 5) Why are you running simple Spark-SQL?
-What does itselec
+Why would anyone need Spark-SQL with DSE/Cassandra?

+6) Where might an ad-hoc 'interface' to Cassandra via Spark make more sense?
+Does CLI sound like a common usage pattern?